 agcreativelab - stock.adobe.com

-The COVID-19 crisis has resulted in millions of people working and learning from home.
-In addition to the rapid expansion of corporate VPNs, significant corporate work also occurs on insecure home networks built with consumer electronics.
+The COVID-19 crisis forced millions of people to work from home.
+In addition to the rapid expansion of corporate VPNs, significant corporate work also occurred on unprotected home networks built with consumer electronics.

-Enterprises quickly expanded their VPN capacity in response to the pandemic, and many were forced to relax security standards.
+In response to the pandemic, businesses quickly expanded their VPN capacity, and many were forced to relax security standards.
 In addition, key employee information is available on company websites or LinkedIn, resulting in more exposure points.
 Further, many countries now have digital property records, which makes it relatively easy to find out where someone lives.

 An important step is to reestablish VPN standards.
 Enterprises must replace the temporary changes they made to increase capacity with permanent designs that fully support security standards.
 The standards themselves need to be reevaluated based on the company's new normal.
 This will include implementing or reimplementing basic protections, such as the following: